Silviculturalist/forester/README.md

 I am continuing to develop object structures for which R will recognize attributes which are related to trees, stand information, site information, and treatment information, such that this may grow into a stand simulator on its' own.

-As work with the package progresses, it is my full intent that other repositories should open, which are not be limited to swedish conditions, but should eventually form an open online repository for functions related to forest science, forestry and related data from all over the world with the same variable names, naming routines and general philosophy.
+As work with the package progresses, it is my full intent that other repositories should open, which are not be limited to Nordic conditions, but should eventually form an open online repository for functions related to forest science, forestry and related data from all over the world with the same variable names, naming routines and general philosophy.

-Some models from Norway, e.g. Allen et al. (2020) are already incorporated, but will be moved to more suitable repositories with time.
+Plenty functions from Norway are already included.

 ## Why?